hafezgh/Hate-Speech-Detection-in-Social-Media/README.md

 A Kedro implementation of this project can be found in folder "Iris_kedro".
 This implementation is based on the kedro iris project template.
-It is possible to run the experiments, firstly by installing Kedro and run the Kedro framework with the desire parameters.
+It is possible to run the experiments, firstly by installing Kedro and run the Kedro framework with the desired parameters.
 A Collab notebook implementation of how to use kedro can be found in the *KedroTest.ipynb* notebook.

 For installing Kedro use the following code: